Xyron-22/Memoir-Frontend/README.md

-Social Media Web Application for social networking and interaction with great features.
+*Social Media Web Application for social networking and interaction with great features.

 FEATURES:
-*Fully responsive (fit for all size of devices)
+-Fully responsive (fit for all size of devices)
-*Fully functional and interactive
+-Fully functional and interactive
-*Sign up
+-Sign up
-*Sign in/Sign out
+-Sign in/Sign out
-*Sign in using Google account
+-Sign in using Google account
-*Password encryption
+-Password encryption
-*Uses JWT(JSON Web Token) for Authentication and Authorization *Middleware
+-Uses JWT(JSON Web Token) for Authentication and Authorization -Middleware
 -Create, Read, Update, Delete
 -Creating posts
 -Time the post created